smfarjad/CYBR8420_Team3/Assurance_Cases_for_Software_Security_Engineering.md

 - **Evidence E2: AES encryption logs** Inside the documentation, Salt states that it uses both RSA to send a public key, then uses AES for communication afterward.
 This can be checked by
 - **Evidence E3: Key acceptance configuration settings** Inside the documentation, Salt does not have auto-accept, which accepts any new minion without verification.
 The admin can set up a list of accepted characteristics in the autosign_grains_dir, for example, a uuid that will be automatically accepted.

-#### Reflection:
-- From this assignment, I was able to understand the importance of creating an assurance case diagram.
-This allowed me to understand and prove to others that security vulnerabilities are covered by pointing to pieces of evidence that are implemented in the code and documentation.
-What I found most useful is learning the mindset that was needed to understand and create an assurance case diagram.
-This mindset will allow me to be able to systematically break apart an application to identify where there could be vulnerabilities and see if there is evidence to see if they are patched.

 ### Mohammed Alfawzan
 #### Alignment of Evidence and Identified Gap:
 - **Evidence E1:** Gate run JID/log (SHA/signature check): Collect the JID and master/minion logs that show source_hash verification and the list of approved Git remotes; this proves the artifact and its origin for that deploy.
 Gap: add a small release manifest (pinned SHAs/signed tag) to bind the release to specific commits.

 - **Evidence E2:** Negative test report (blocked unverified deploy): Trigger the pre-flight in fail-closed mode with a bad hash and archive the failed JID plus logs; this demonstrates the gate actually blocks tampered content.
 Gap: an optional fleet-wide compliance check that records the gate settings (e.g., failhard) on all nodes.

 - **Evidence E3:** Per-path gate-test report: Exercise each production entry path (CLI/orchestrate, salt-ssh, API) and save one JID per path as proof the gate is enforced everywhere.
 Gap: create a simple path registry file listing allowed entry paths and owners.

 - **Evidence E4:** Automated discovery scan result: Run a lightweight discovery script that enumerates active entry paths and diffs them against the registry, with a CI job publishing the latest scan and gate-test artifact.
 Gap:  no automatic way to find active entry paths or keep the report current; add a small discovery script and a CI job to run it and publish the latest scan.

-#### Reflection:

-This assignment helped me turn vague security ideas into a clear assurance story.
-Writing an outcome focused claim made me think about what production must actually achieve, and the unless rebuttals pushed me to think like a skeptic and finish each branch with real evidence such as a job id log, a config snippet, or a short report.
-The most useful part was mapping our planned evidence to what Salt already provides versus what we must add, which exposed practical gaps like a release manifest and a path registry and gave me a concrete checklist for next steps.

 ### John Winchester